alvo-254/requirement-analysis/README.md

 The system shall comply with applicable privacy and data protection laws (e.g. GDPR) to protect user data.

 ![Descriptive text for the image](alx-booking-uc.png)

+######Acceptance Criteria
+Acceptance Criteria define the specific conditions a feature must meet to be considered complete and accepted by users or stakeholders.
+They help ensure clarity, guide development and testing, and reduce misunderstandings.

+✅ Example: Checkout Feature (Booking System)
+Feature: Customer completes a room booking checkout.

+Acceptance Criteria:

+User must be logged in.

+Booking summary (room, dates, price) is shown.

+Valid payment details are required.

+Availability is checked before confirming.

+Confirmation email is sent after successful booking.

+Error message shown if payment fails.